KrisHasWork/KrisHasWork/README.md

 - 👋 Hi, I’m @KrisHasWork
-- 👀 I’m interested in learning new languages.
+- 👀 I’m a second year college student.
 - 🌱 I’m currently learning C++ and Java.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I believe in you!
+- ⚡ Fun fact: Virus's are neither alive or dead but a secret third thing.

 <!---
 KrisHasWork/KrisHasWork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.